 Reno2 F captures decent photos of closely located subjects with its auto mode under good lighting conditions.
-For making things more dramatic, the phone comes equipped with a number of filters and a Dazzle Color mode – a usual ColorOS feature – but the latter one also boosts up the exposure level some times, which is not pleasing to eyes.
+For making things more dramatic, the phone comes equipped with a number of filters and a Dazzle Color mode – a usual ColorOS feature – but the latter one also boosts up the exposure level sometimes, which is not pleasing to the eyes.

 For little distant subjects, the camera setup struggles to register desired details of the elements inside the frame.
 Although it can digitally zoom up to 10x but pictures, start losing the detail at 5x.

 Selfies and portraits with a strong light source in the background do not get much help from the HDR feature this time that, instead of balancing out darks and whites, underexpose images most of the time while putting a lesser focus on the faces.

 A little zooming-in for a closer look can reveal considerable noise in the portraits, albeit daylight.
 Luckily, there is a beauty mode to help reduce the noise, but it does it at the cost of a higher exposure level.
 The same is not true for selfies.
 16MP of the front camera can perform much better than the rear setup.